If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 The AFUE (Annual Fuel Utilization Efficiency) rating of furnaces is a measure of fuel efficiency, or how well a unit converts fuel to heat inside your home.
 The minimum AFUE rating requirement for furnaces on the market today is 80%, but many have ratings that are much higher.

-High-efficiency systems are also eligible for rebates from your local utility company, currently up to $400 in some areas.
+High-efficiency systems are also eligible for rebates from your local utility company, currently up to $400 in some areas (depending on when you are reading this article).

 Multi-Stage Burners Delivers Different Levels of Heat